UKCloud/documentation/articles/azure/azs-how-identify-global-admins.md

 To complete the steps in this guide, you must have appropriate access to your Microsoft Azure Portal.

-## Indentifying the Global Administrators
+## Indentifying the global administrators

 1. Log in to your Microsoft Azure portal at https://portal.azure.com.